dietercastel/newclear/README.md

 - (re)Newables (both as in new nuclear energy is a renewable and the classic renewables)
 - A "New Clear" image for Nuclear energy. (both as a clear future vision and clear of common misconsceptions)

+## Why GitHub?

+It's a social media platform with little or no comparison.
+It enables collaboration and that's exactly what we need to combat climate change.
+It's also pretty usable even for non-coders (I hope) and is not part of the attention economy/advertising economic model.
+Given it host's millions of lines of crucially important software it's stability is also a benifit.

 ## Planned

 - Logo (in the making in early Alpha design.)